 The Manhattan style is the second room choice which is fabulously modern and very minimalist, with a lovely contrast of black on white furnishings mixed with one splash of bold colour (the colour varies from room to room, which I thought was a really nice touch).
 They showcase city-scape art on the walls and the rooms are bright and airy but I loved the warmer tones of the New England.
 My suggestion is to ask to view both options when you arrive, unless of course you have already fallen in love with one from the pics online at the time of your booking.

 Each room is adorned with lovely touches like fresh lilies and hanging lamps.
 My room was decorated to perfection and the furniture completely functional and inviting unlike so many other hotel rooms where the bed is the only comfortable sitting area.
 The pillows and the duvet are both made of fluffy down and the thread count on the sheets and duvet cover is nice and high!
+There are so many different mattress sizes as well, but this room had the best one ever.
+I slept so well on the mattress that they had though, I don’t know what size it was though.
 My two complains in the room are that the mini bar wasn’t stocked with anything but water and the room temperature was set to 20 degrees so I was freezing for the first hour or so until the room warmed up a bit after I shut off the a/c upon arrival.

 For information on my spa experience, check out my video from that weekend.
 I spent half a day there and Escape has the absolute BEST “signature” session EVER – it included everything instead of just 2 or 3 treatments.
 In this order, their signature treatment includes a manicure, a pedicure, a 1-hour massage, an envigorating body scrub, a relaxing facial, a soothing steam in their hammam, a wonderful head massage and last but not least a body moisturising treatment.
 That package is well worth the money.
 They have a treatment room for couples too, so this treatment could be taken simultaneously for a relaxing and romantic half day at the spa with the love of your life.
 Anyway, I highly recommend it because IT WAS AMAZING!
 In the end, I was there about 4 hours and I walked out a new woman!
 My friend said I was glowing when she saw me an hour later for dinner.